Home / Blog / Growth Without a Marketing...

 However, without the overarching guidance of big M marketing, more often than not these campaigns lack a cohesive direction, only address one portion of the funnel, and lead to ineffective demand generation and capture, which hurt your business’s bottom line and growth.

-• Attribution & reporting: As I said before, marketing is a long-term muscle and won’t necessarily have an immediate impact on your pipeline.
+12. A lead attribution & reporting system to track results: As I said before, marketing is a long-term muscle and won’t necessarily have an immediate impact on your pipeline.
 So how do you know if you’re going in the right direction?
 By establishing the right KPIs as leading and lagging indicators for your initiatives, you can see numerical progress toward your goals, before an opportunity is created.
 You also need to make sure that you can attribute leads, MQLs, Opportunities, and closed deals by source so you can know where and how much to invest your marketing budget in what marketing sources.

 Agile methodologies have become popular in many facets of business, including marketing, for good reason.
 The idea of quickly testing and iterating is very appealing and can allow companies to ship and iterate quickly, resulting in products that can better adapt to changing customer needs.